kernaltrap8/WoR-Plus/README.md

 - Drums on Guitar/Pad
 - Guitar on Pad
 - Debug Menu
-- No postprocessing effects (only AO and tone mapping)
+- No postprocessing effects (only AO and tone mapping) for a clean look
 - All powers in Quickplay+ (beta state, being worked on)
 - Negative calibration (Video/Audio)
+- Fast boot (skips intro video)

 # Files decompiled
 `QB.PAB.PS3:`